How to Improve Your Conversation Skills (Even If You’re Shy)

 In the workplace, many people are exceedingly reserved.
 One day a week, set aside five minutes to engage in a bit more social engagement.

-Looking at your phone, which is difficult to avoid when it’s so close, indicates that you aren’t truly listening to another person and that your thoughts are diverted.
+Looking at your phone, which is difficult to avoid when it’s so close, suggests that you aren’t truly listening to the other person and that your thoughts are diverted.

 For instance, if they claim to have done anything over the weekend, ask about it.
 Try to ask a question regarding everything they say.